 Average salary in Panama: Statistics and trends

-The average basic salary in Panama is 25,400 PAB annually or 2,120 PAB per month.
+According to Salary Explorer, the average basic salary in Panama is 25,400 PAB annually or 2,120 PAB per month.

 However, the average salaries alone won’t give you an accurate picture of Panamanian salary rates.
 You’ll also have to consider:

 Moreover, average salaries in various locations may also differ.

 For example, the salary for a social service specialist may be different in Panama City than it is in Santiago.

 So examining Panama’s national average salary from various perspectives will give you a better idea of what to pay your Panamanian employees.

 Let’s explore the different aspects of Panama’s salaries.

 Note: The salary estimates in this article are only guidelines obtained from anonymous employees through salary surveys.
 Specific salaries may vary based on factors such as education, experience, job title, etc.

 The median salary in Panama is 22,560 PAB per year.
 This means that half (50%) of the population earn less than 22,560 PAB, and the other half earn more than 22,560 PAB.

 In other words, the median represents the middle salary value.